-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) found that most states in the US exceeded their per capita alcohol consumption goal in 2016.
-The goal was set at 2.1 gallons or less per year, and the average was 2.35 gallons.
+The legal drinking age is 21 years old in the United States and is strictly enforced.
+Globally, the United States ranks 25th for alcohol consumption, with about 8.7 liters of pure alcohol consumed per person per year.
+This is above the global average of 8.3 liters.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) found that most states in the U.S. exceeded their per capita alcohol consumption goal in 2016.
+The states set the goal at 2.1 gallons or less per year, and the average was 2.35 gallons.

 New Hampshire had the highest consumption of alcohol, with alcohol consumption per capita of 4.76 gallons.
 This is more than double the goal set for the United States.
 Utah has the lowest consumption of alcohol, with alcohol consumption per capita of 1.34 gallons.
 This is most likely attributed to the strict alcohol regulations in Utah.
 Only nine states have alcohol consumption per capita less than the 2.1-gallon goal.